littlepadawan/TASS/README.md

 This program serves as a wrapper for Turbospectrum, providing an interface that simplifies its use.
-It automated the invocation of Turbospectrum, enabling users to generate large volumes of stellar spectra without the need for manual intervention.
-Additionally, it includes functionality for generating stellar spectra within parameter ranges specified by the user.
+It automates the invocation of Turbospectrum, enabling users to generate large volumes of synthetic stellar spectra without the need for manual intervention.
+Additionally, it includes functionality for generating stellar parameter sets within ranges specified by the user.

 ## Prerequisites
 - **Turbospectrum**.
 Ensure Turbospectrum is installed.
 The program was developed for version Turbospectrum 20.0.
 It has not been tested on older versions, and compatability with later versions is not guaranteed.
 Turbospectrum can be downloaded here: [https://github.com/bertrandplez/Turbospectrum_NLTE](https://github.com/bertrandplez/Turbospectrum_NLTE)